Characters: Kingdom Hearts Xehanort

 and Kingdom Hearts, and cast Ansem into the Realm of Darkness and became a Heartless and Nobody to delve deeper into the powers of darkness than his human form would allow.
 His backstory was a mystery until Birth By Sleep

 , which explains it in full, revealing his connection to Master Xehanort and his true role in the larger story of the series.

 - Badass Armfold: His pose when commanding the Guardian.

-- BFK: Uses a big Keyblade.
+- BFS: Uses a big Keyblade.
 Master Xehanort's, in fact.

 - Blade Spam: Uses long Keyblade combos, based on Terra's Ars Solum and Dark Impulse.

-- Dash Attack: Dark Haze, which replaces Terra's Slide-Sonic Impact.
+- Dash Attack: Rapidly dashes around the arena with Dark Haze, which replaces Terra's Slide-Sonic Impact as his dodge technique.

 - Deceptive Disciple: Perverted the research of his mentor Ansem for evil purposes.